Anisotropy-mediated reentrant localization: Acknowledgements

 \section{Acknowledgements}

 We thank V.~E.~Kravtsov for illuminating discussions.
 We also thank G.~V.~Shlyapnikov and Luis~Santos for previous collaboration on related topics.

-\paragraph{Funding information} This research was supported by the DFG projects SA~1031/11, SFB 1227 DQ-mat (X.~D.), by Russian Science Foundation, Grant No. 21-12-00409 (I. M. K.), \rev{ by Carrol Lavin Bernick Foundation Research Grant (2020-2021) and by NSF CHE-1900568 grant (A. B.). }
+\paragraph{Funding information} This research was supported by Russian Science Foundation, Grant No. 21-12-00409 (I.~M.~K.), by Carrol Lavin Bernick Foundation Research Grant (2020-2021) and by NSF \revt{CHE-2201027} grant (A.~L.~B.) by the DFG projects SA~1031/11, SFB 1227 DQ-mat, and by the Federal Ministry of Education and Research of Germany (BMBF) in the framework of DAQC.
+(X.~D.).

 \begin{appendix}